ipsusu/ipsuShade/README.md

 </h4> -->

-## What is IpsuShade?
+## What is ipsuShade?

-IpsuShade is a ReShade preset collection (with GShade support) that aims to deliver maximum quality at maximum FPS with the `Gameplay`, `GameplayLite` and `Questing` preset types, but also provide high fidelity screenshots with the `Screenie` and `Ultimate` preset types.
+ipsuShade is a ReShade preset collection (with GShade support) that aims to deliver maximum quality at maximum FPS with the `Gameplay`, `GameplayLite` and `Questing` preset types, but also provide high fidelity screenshots with the `Screenie` and `Ultimate` preset types.

 <img src="https://i.imgur.com/0h3bTyM.png">